SGrishin/Checkers/README.md

 # Checkers

-My Checkers Application made with CORBA
+My Checkers Application is written on Java using CORBA.